 Iberostar continues to focus on its ambitious investment plan to improve its hotel portfolio, setting aside $280 million dollars for this strategy in 2018.

-Last year major improvement work began on the Iberostar Sábila (previously Iberostar Torviscas) including Iberostar Fuerteventura Palace, Iberostar Marbella Coral Beach and Iberostar Alcudia Park, all located in Spain, as well as on the Iberostar Founty Beach in Morocco.
+Last year major improvement work began on the Iberostar Selection Sábila (previously Iberostar Torviscas) including Iberostar Selection Fuerteventura Palace, Iberostar Selection Marbella Coral Beach and Iberostar Alcudia Park, all located in Spain, as well as on the Iberostar Founty Beach in Morocco.
 All these hotels will reopen during the course of 2018 after having been renovated throughout.
 Additionally, the company is carrying out a series of renovations at the Iberostar Mehari Djerba in Tunisia, which will also be reopening during the next few months.

 Other key milestones for 2018 include the launch of several major new initiatives for the chain, including the construction of two new hotels in Los Cabos, Mexico, as well as Iberostar’s second hotel in Litibu.
 In November 2017, Iberostar acquired a plot of land in Los Cabos covering 43 million square feet and 6,500 feet of beachfront in Zacatón, thereby achieving the chain’s objective of entering this holiday destination.
 Another project that will add to the number of destinations is located in Aruba.
 In 2019 the Group intends to open a hotel with almost 400 rooms on the island’s Arashi Beach.
 These projects will complete the Group’s key objectives of securing a complete range of destinations in the Caribbean and Pacific, targeting the U.S. and Canadian markets.